 “You know when a guy on the street tells you to smile?” she asks.
 I nod, thinking back to the leering stranger I encountered earlier.
 It’s an infuriating, altogether familiar experience most women have probably experienced one or more times in their lives—the idea that whatever you’re going through is completely irrelevant to the fact that you exist solely for the male gaze.
 “So lately, I’ve been doing one of two things,” Kravitz continues.
 “I’ve either been looking them in the face and saying, ‘Don’t fucking tell me to smile,’ or I’m like, ‘My grandmother just died.’”
 She pauses for a beat, then laughs.
 “I watch them react, and they don’t even know what to say.
 The whole point is to remind them I’m a human being.
 I’m not here to look pretty for you.”

 It is satisfying, picturing the stricken look of the person on the receiving end of either of those responses by Kravitz—a giant middle finger to the patriarchy, a victory of sorts.
 A tiny one, but a victory nonetheless.
-(After the hearing, Kravitz will post a viral video from Time's Up Now wherein a group of women ask Judge Kavanaugh to withdraw his nomination to the Supreme Court “because the safety and dignity of women is no longer secondary to the needs of powerful men,” followed by an Instagram of Ford raising her hand in the courtroom, captioned: “Thank you, Dr. Ford.
+(After our interview and the Kavanaugh hearing, Kravitz posted a viral video from Time's Up Now wherein a group of women ask Judge Kavanaugh to withdraw his nomination to the Supreme Court “because the safety and dignity of women is no longer secondary to the needs of powerful men,” followed by an Instagram of Ford raising her hand in the courtroom, captioned: “Thank you, Dr. Ford.
 Your bravery is an inspiration.”
 What I imagine the subtext to be: We are human.
 Don’t fucking tell us what to do.)

 I ask her what her advice would be to men in the world on how to be better.
 “Men should be teaching men,” she states matter-of-factly.
 “Men should be talking to women.”
-Kravitz references her father as well as boyfriend Karl Glusman as positive embodiments of male masculinity.
+Kravitz references her father as well as Karl Glusman as positive embodiments of male masculinity.
 “I don’t want it to be a gender war,” she clarifies.
 “I want it to be a conversation.
 I think it’s also important to show compassion and forgiveness.
 I mean, men aren’t even allowed to cry!
 Yeah, you’re going to be fucked up if you’re told you can’t cry.”
 She pauses.
 “But also, like, just be a good person.”

 The final part of our interview involves shooting a series of Polaroids.
 Kravitz positions herself in front of the camera like a natural, gazing beseechingly in one shot, shushing the lens alluringly in another.
 Then, she stops.
 “Oh, I know what face I’m gonna do!” she says excitedly.
 “It’s the face my boyfriend hates the most.”
 She takes a deep breath, stops, and gathers herself.
 I don’t know what I’m expecting: A smolderingly attractive look of anger?
 A pensive yet coy glance befitting of a cool girl?
 Instead, Kravitz contorts her face into a wide-eyed, clown-like look that can only be described as just plain silly.
 The camera shutter snaps, the image is captured, and you can see it above; everyone in the room laughs.
 That’s another thing about Kravitz—she’s not just unfiltered, but she’s also genuinely funny. (“People always tell me they’re surprised I’m funny,” she tells me right before we part.
 “I’m not saying I’m funny. … People just get to know me and see that humor is a huge part of who I am.”
 I can attest: The girl is funny.)